 Sweet Milk

-- Whisk 1 can Sweetened Condensed Milk and milk until smooth and fully combined.
-Transfer into a small pitcher for serving.
+- Whisk 1 can Sweetened Condensed Milk into milk of your choice until smooth and fully combined.
+Chill for 2 hours.
+When ready to serve, transfer into a small pitcher for serving.

 To Serve

 - Place coffee jello into individual cups/bowls.
-Pour sweet milk over jello squares and serve immediately with spoons and extra sweet milk.
+Pour sweet milk over jello squares and serve immediately with spoons and extra sweet milk in pitcher.

 - Optional: To make your coffee jello ombre, fill about 3/4 of the way with sweet milk.
 Top with a little extra coffee, gently stir, and serve.